 Only San Juan has a metro, known as the Tren Urbano.
 It is the first of its kind in the Caribbean.
 Currently it consists of one line with 16 stations, but there are plans to expand in future.

 Públicos are public minibuses.
 This is the cheapest form of public transport, but offers little in the way of comfort.
-Públicos tend to leave only when full, therefore there is no set schedule.
-The destination is displayed on the front of the van.
+Públicos tend to leave only when full, so there is no set schedule.

 Passenger ferries operate with limited capacity from the main island to smaller surrounding islands.
 Tickets should be booked in advance.

 Taxis are available in larger cities.
-White tourist taxis with turístico logos congregate around tourist areas of San Juan and are required by law to use meters.
-Non-tourist taxi drivers generally don't use meters, however, so it is best to establish a rate prior to the journey.
+White tourist taxis with turístico logos congregate around tourist areas of San Juan and charge by zone rather than by meter.
+Non-tourist taxi drivers have meters but don't always use them, so it is best to establish a rate prior to the journey.

 Driving in Puerto Rico

 Expats moving to San Juan will find that a car is not a necessity.
 Driving can be dangerous, as local drivers are reputed to ignore traffic laws.
-However, if expats are interested in exploring the island and taking weekend trips, a car can come in handy.
-In Puerto Rico, cars drive on the right, and road signs are often in Spanish.
+However, if expats are interested in exploring the island and taking weekend trips, a car can certainly come in handy.
+In Puerto Rico, cars drive on the right-hand side, and road signs are often in Spanish.